starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 - Bind an expression to an HTML attribute: `data-bind-disabled="$foo == ''"`
 - Execute an expression whenever an event is triggered on an element: `data-on-click="$$get(/endpoint)"`
 - Persist all store values in local storage: `data-persist`
-- Create a new computed store value from an expression: `data-computed-foo="'Hello, ' + $foo"`
+- Create a new computed store value from an expression: `data-computed-foo="'Hello, ' + $name"`
 - Create a reference to an element that can be referenced: `data-ref="alert"`
 - Send a header along with a request: `data-header-foo="{'x-powered-by': $foo}"`
-- Appends to or replaces the URL: `data-replace-url="'?page=1'"`
+- Replaces the URL: `data-replace-url="'/page1'"`